 Does the size of my

-tempdb database also grow as the compute is scaled up
+tempdb database and RBPEX cache also grow as the compute is scaled up

-tempdb database will scale up automatically as the compute grows.
+tempdb database and RBPEX cache size on compute nodes will scale up automatically as the number of cores is increased.

 Can I provision multiple primary compute replicas, such as a multi-master system, where multiple primary compute heads can drive a higher level of concurrency

 No. Only the primary compute replica accepts read/write requests.
 Secondary compute replicas only accept read-only requests.